 Before he joined the Today programme Justin was the BBC’s first North America Editor.
-He also co-hosts the BBC podcast Americast, and writes about the USA for the Times.
-In his speeches on US affairs, he ranges from Joe Biden’s administration back through Trump to Obama, who he interviewed during his time on the election trail.
-He talks about leadership and leaders in the UK and US, with stories from behind the scenes at Today and in the corridors of power.
+He also co-hosts the BBC podcast Americast, and writes about the USA for The Times.
+He explores the key differences and misunderstandings when it comes to Trump and US-UK-Europe relations, and considers leadership and leaders on all sides, with stories from behind the scenes in broadcasting and in the corridors of power.

-In the US Justin covered all the twists and turns of the 2008 Presidential election which saw a little-known Illinois senator become the country’s first black Commander-in-Chief.
+In the US, Justin covered all the twists and turns of the 2008 Presidential election which saw a little-known Illinois senator become the country’s first black Commander-in-Chief.
+As well as becoming a senior member of the White House press pack, Justin was the first British journalist to be granted a full television interview with President Obama.
 Justin continues to observe the American political, social, and economic climate, assessing the often-dramatic events on Capitol Hill, Wall Street and Main Street.
-As well as becoming a senior member of the White House press pack, he was the first British journalist to be granted a full television interview with President Obama.

 Prior to his Washington posting Justin reported from Brussels as the BBC’s European Correspondent.
 He has also covered elections in Australia, a coup in the Maldives, the dying days of the Soviet empire, and Mafia trials in Italy.
 And as well as various overseas postings, he has anchored Breakfast News and The World Tonight.

 Justin now spends his mornings grilling British politicians and newsmakers on the agenda-setting Radio 4 programme.
-He co-hosts the popular Americast podcast and radio show, taking a both serious and irreverent look at events in the US.
-He’s also an extremely assured conference chair and awards host, and a wonderfully engaging speaker on everything from Brexit to Trump and beyond.
-After dinner he uncovers the truth about America and Americans (as in his books Have A Nice Day and Notes on Them and Us) – and has great fun demonstrating some of the differences in interviewing styles between ‘Old’ and ‘New World’ journalists.
-He has also published a memoir of the nineteen seventies entitled The Gift of a Radio, which the Sunday Times called 'fascinating and hugely entertaining.'
+He also co-hosts the popular Americast podcast and radio show, taking both a serious, and sometimes irreverent look at events in the US alongside Sarah Smith and Marianna Spring.
+This duel role provides him with a rare insight into the uncertainty and disruption of transatlantic relations and the social media news cycle.
+Exploring everything from diplomacy to trade to conflict in the age of Trump, Justin reveals the truth about America and Americans (as in his books Have A Nice Day and Notes on Them and Us) - demonstrating some of the differences, similarities and misunderstandings on both sides of the Atlantic.
+He has also published a memoir, The Gift of a Radio, which the Sunday Times called 'fascinating and hugely entertaining.'